 Path rules are great if you want to restrict a certain file extension.
 In the Software Restriction examples in the book, Jeremy uses the example of disallowing all VBScript files by setting a path rule to disallow files named *.vb*.

 Yes there is.
 Instead of a Path Rule you can create a Hash rule.
 A hash rule takes a fingerprint of the application executable which means that no matter how many times the name of the file is changed; the rule restriction is still enforced.
-Jeremy discusses software restrictions in Chapter 8 got iin his book.
+Jeremy discusses software restrictions in Chapter 8 in his book.
+(Third edition, with the gear cover.)

 Unlike Windows 2000, XP+ does not process GPOs in the foreground synchronously.
 This feature is called Fast Boot.
 This can affect changes made to roaming profile paths, home directories and some logon scripts as well as GPOs that may manage software deployments or folder redirections.
 Jeremy talks all about this in his book.
 He suggests you enable the Group Policy setting Computer | Administrative Templates | System | Logon | Always wait for the network at computer startup and logon policy.
 This setting will alleviate this problem, but there are some caveats.